On-lingua/e-Teacher/README.markdown

 Special hat tip to the team at Twitter for creating [Bootstrap](http://twitter.github.com/bootstrap), a framework this theme relies on for its functionality.

+And special thanks for The Foursquare Church and the base theme for these development.

 Demo: http://———

 ## Installation & Basic Setup